tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

   </div>

   <p style="text-align: justify">
     The second book I read was written by Andy Kirk (<a href="http://www.visualisingdata.com/">blog</a> | <a href="https://twitter.com/visualisingdata">twitter</a>), who also gives training classes about data visualization.
 In contrast with the previous book, this one talks about the design approach on how to create visualizations.
 In other words, it describes a project-based methodology on how to tackle the process of creating a visualization.
-This might make the book a bit more “dry” to read, but that doesn’t make it less interesting.
+This might make the book a bit more “dry” to read, but that doesn't make it less interesting.
   </p>

   <p style="text-align: justify">
     <span style="text-align: justify">The first chapter deals about the context of data visualizations and serves as a general introduction.
 Chapter 2 talks about setting the scope – or intent – of your visualization project and the different roles that exist in such a project.
 The 3</span><sup>rd</sup><span style="text-align: justify"> chapter is about finding the right story (editorial focus) and explains the importance of preparing your data.
 Chapter 4 delves into various design choices, such as choosing the right visualization method and goes for example into detail about color usage.
-This chapter has quite some similarities with some chapters of Stephen Few’s book.
+This chapter has quite some similarities with some chapters of Stephen Few's book.
 Chapter 5 gives a very extensive overview of different chart/visualization types.
 The final part, chapter 6, touches the concept of evaluating data visualizations and gives a whole bunch of links to designing tools, resources about data visualization et cetera.</span>
   </p>

   <p style="text-align: justify">
-    It was a nice book to read and because of the process-based approach of the book it’s something completely different then <em>Information Dashboard Design</em>.
+    It was a nice book to read and because of the process-based approach of the book it's something completely different then <em>Information Dashboard Design</em>.
 So it is very well worth the effort to read both books.
-My main criticism about this book is that it is not in color, which is a pity since it’s about data visualization.
+My main criticism about this book is that it is not in color, which is a pity since it's about data visualization.
 Some examples were not clear as you could not make any distinction between the colors.
-Perhaps the e-book version is in color, but I haven’t been able to look into that one, so it is probably worth checking out the e-book instead of the printed version.
+Perhaps the e-book version is in color, but I haven't been able to look into that one, so it is probably worth checking out the e-book instead of the printed version.
   </p>

   <p style="text-align: justify">